Stupidly clever – oxymorons in all their glory

 Seriously funny – here, seriously is used to mean incredibly.
 It’s a great example of how the meanings of words can change over time.
 This would have been a true oxymoron in the past, but now it is more of a colloquialism.

-You can see from the above examples that oxymorons can require lengthy explanations.
+You can see from our list of oxymorons above that they can require lengthy explanations.
 This highlights the fact that they enable you to neatly sum up situations with very few words.

 Oxymorons are contradictions that play with your tiny grey cells.
 But somehow, when you hear them, you know what they mean.
 They lend a new dimension to language and inspire thought.
 They can make you laugh or inspire fear.
 They can stick out like a sore thumb or pass almost unnoticed.
 From hopelessly optimistic to irate patient, oxymorons are everywhere, but you sometimes need to look hard to find them.